Cherreads

 Chapter 35 - Distance Between Hearts

+This wasn't Earth.
+This wasn't real.
 But it felt more like home than any place she could physically touch.

 Damon stood there, ankle-deep in the shallows, his trousers rolled.
-Laughter echoed in his voice as Daichi—now massive, the size of a giant wolf—snapped playfully at the retreating waves.
+Laughter echoed in his voice as Daichi, now massive, the size of a giant wolf, snapped playfully at the retreating waves.

 "Daichi!" she shouted, joy pulling her across the glowing sand.
 "You'll scare the eternally surprised fish away!"